 “Hands on” is no empty phrase in the Tufts Public Health and Professional Degree Programs.
 It’s an integral part of every class, where students learn not only the theory, but the skills needed to pursue public or allied health careers.

-The Applied Learning Experience (ALE) and PREP Capstone are the most intensive and important courses required of students in the PHPD Programs.
+The Applied Learning Experience (ALE) and Capstone are the most intensive and important courses required of students in the PHPD Programs.
 They allow students to integrate and apply much of what they’ve learned in previous courses.
 The ALE and Capstone also provide students the chance to experience first-hand the limitations and opportunities of public and allied health practices, while producing something of real world value.
 These program requirements also serve as a means for faculty to evaluate a student’s preparedness to enter the public or allied health field.